Accessibility is a term commonly used in relation to website design.

 In general, it means ensuring that users with visual impairments or disabilities, which affect how they browse the web, can access the same information that other users can.

 Common examples of accessibility solutions include providing web pages that can be read by a screen reader or allow the text to be enlarged.
-To support accessibility, PageTiger can output a text-only version of an issue that is easier to read and can be used with screen readers.
+To support accessibility, PageTiger can output a text-only version of an version that is easier to read and can be used with screen readers.

-- If you are viewing a double page spread, the properties will display for both pages in two columns (For example - page 1 and page 2)
+If you are viewing a double page spread, the properties will display for both pages in two columns (For example - page 1 and page 2).

-It is important to review this content and ensure it is presented in a way that parallels the full version of the document.
+Select ‘Edit’ for ‘Accessibility Content’ to add the text you would like to display for the page in accessible view.
+Please note: it is important to review this content and ensure it is presented in a way that parallels the full version of the document.